ebassi/graphene/README.md

    and the first argument
  * Leave a space between functions and parenthesis

-A more comprehensive coding style document is available in the `docs` directory.
+A more comprehensive coding style document is available in the [CODING STYLE](./docs/CODING_STYLE.md) file. directory.

 ## Documentation